melikeguler99/Erasmus-project/Creating sashimi plots/README.md

-Sashimi plots of the determined gene positions were prepared using the ggsashimi Linux-based command tool.
+Sashimi plots of the determined gene positions were prepared using the ggsashimi- Linux-based command tool.